ctaguchi/naist_thesis_template/README.md

 The layout, packages,  etc. are defined in `naist.sty`.
 Imported packages and new commands are limited to minimum, so that you can add packages by yourself without conflicts.

+## Updates
+29 May 2022: Added a comment in main.tex to guide to naist.sty for editing thesis/dissertation committee members' info.
+26 May 2022: First release